lacchain/besu-pro-testnet/GENERIC_ONBOARDING.md

 ## Generic Onboarding

-This documentation is to provide instructions for the deployment of a node on the LACChain Besy Network with any operative system.
+This documentation is to provide instructions for the deployment of a node on the LACChain Besu Network with any operative system.
 If you are using Ubuntu 18.x or Centos7, we recommend you to follow the [installation with ansible](https://github.com/lacchain/besu-network/blob/master/README.md).

 To follow pre-requisites and install Hyperledger Besu you can see the [documentation provided byt Hyperledgger Besu](https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Install-Binaries/).